Bill Moseley

-William Moseley (born November 11, 1951) is an American actor, primarily known for his performances in horror films.
+William Lambert Moseley (born November 11, 1951) is an American actor, primarily known for his performances in horror films.
 His best-known roles include Chop Top in The Texas Chainsaw Massacre 2 (1986), Otis B. Driftwood in Rob Zombie's Firefly trilogy, Luigi Largo in Repo!
 The Genetic Opera (2008), and The Magician in Alleluia!
 The Devil's Carnival (2015).
 He had a recurring role as camp cook Possum on the HBO TV series Carnivàle (2003–05).
 He has also released records with guitarist Buckethead in the band Cornbugs, as well as featuring on the guitarist's solo work.

 Early life

 Moseley was born in Stamford, Connecticut, and grew up in Barrington Hills, Illinois.
 He is the son of Virginia Gillette (Kleitz), a journalist, and S. D. Moseley (Spencer Dumaresq Moseley), who was a member of the Yale Corporation, All-American captain and center of the 1942 Yale football team, and chairman and chief executive of the Railway Express Agency.
 His grandfather, George Moseley, also played football at Yale and was an All-American.
 He is a graduate of Yale University.

-For a period of time, Moseley operated as a journalist, writing for such magazines as Omni, National Lampoon and Psychology Today.
+For a period of time, Moseley was a journalist, writing for such magazines as Omni, National Lampoon and Psychology Today.